• RSS Latest Discussion on Vinyl Social

 Audiophiles love to debate about how all kinds of specifications (that are measured with precision instruments in labs) are SOOOOPER important to how the music sounds and how this piece of gear does this, or this piece of gear does that, and I'll admit (I like gadgets too), it's kinda cool, but the music isn't so much different based on what it's played through.

-Where music is really going to affect you and nourish your soul--it's all psychological.
-It's all within you.
-If you connect with a piece of music, it doesn't matter what it's played through.
-What's going to make you feel good is everything that happens after the music leaves the speakers and enters your ears.
+Where music is really going to affect you and nourish your soul–it’s all psychological.
+It’s all within you.
+If you connect with a piece of music, it doesn’t matter what it’s played through.
+What’s going to make you feel good is everything that happens after the music leaves the speakers and enters your ears.

 I'm a music lover, how about you?